All Email Security Gateways, firmware version 3.3+

 The first is when starting to use the Bayesian Database to only classify a few (3-5) messages per day until you get to the minimum of 200 SPAM and NOT SPAM messages.
 Once you get to the 200 level then start classifying 1-3 spam/not spam messages each day.
 This will keep your database up to date with current spam trends.

-The second is to quickly classify 200 spam and 200 not spam messages as quickly as possible and then classify large groups of message every few weeks to keep up with spam trends.
+The second method (which is not recommended) is to quickly classify 200 spam and 200 not spam messages as quickly as possible and then classify large groups of message every few weeks to keep up with spam and legitimate mail trends.

 * For each per-user database, the user should reset their own Bayesian database and follow up with marking 200 or more messages as spam or not spam, either in their quarantine inbox (QUARANTINE > Quarantine Inbox page) or from their regular email client if they have installed the Barracuda Outlook Addin.